quallmer/quallmer/README.md

 package.
-For authentication and usage of each of these LLMs, please refer to the respective [ellmer](https://ellmer.tidyverse.org/reference/index.html) documentation and see our [tutorial for setting up an openai API key](https://seraphinem.github.io/quallmer/articles/pkgdown/tutorials/openai.html) or [getting started with an open-source Ollama model](https://seraphinem.github.io/quallmer/articles/pkgdown/tutorials/ollama.html).
+For authentication and usage of each of these LLMs, please refer to the respective [ellmer](https://ellmer.tidyverse.org/reference/index.html) documentation and see our [tutorial for setting up an OpenAI API key](https://seraphinem.github.io/quallmer/articles/pkgdown/tutorials/openai.html) or [getting started with an open-source Ollama model](https://seraphinem.github.io/quallmer/articles/pkgdown/tutorials/ollama.html).